CBD 101

 How does it work?

 The human body contains a naturally occurring, self-regulating system of receptors, CB1, and CB2 called the Endocannabinoid System (ECS).
 These cannabinoid receptors exist throughout the body including the central and peripheral nervous systems, the brain, organs, and tissues.
-All mammals, dogs, cats, horses, etc, contain an ECS and produce endocannabinoids.
+In fact, all mammals, dogs, cats, horses, etc, contain an ECS and produce endocannabinoids.
 The ECS communicates with essentially every system in the body and plays a vital role in the establishment and maintenance of our health.
 Everyone’s ECS varies, with a goal of keeping all body systems in homeostasis, or a state of equilibrium.
 The endocannabinoids are cannabis-like molecules and are already produced in our bodies.
 Thus, by supplementing our body and endocannabinoid system with cannabinoids from hemp, this “balance” can be adjusted and restored, and consequently achieved.

 What product is best for me?